 We have experienced significant net losses since our inception.
-As of December 31, 2011, we had an accumulated deficit of approximately \$346.9 million.
+As of December 31, 2012, we had an accumulated deficit of approximately \$367.7 million.
 We expect to incur net losses over the next several years as we advance our programs and incur significant clinical development costs.

 We have not received, and do not expect to receive for at least the next several years, any revenues from the commercialization of our product candidates.
-Substantially all of our revenues for the year ended December 31, 2011 were from our collaborations with Allergan and Meiji Seika Pharma as well as our agreements with other parties.
-We anticipate that collaborations, which provide us with research funding and potential milestone payments and royalties, will continue to be our primary source of revenues for the next several years.
+Substantially all of our revenues for the year ended December 31, 2012 were from our existing collaborations with Allergan, our collaboration with Meiji Seika Pharma, which terminated in July 2012, and our agreements with other parties, including our research and development grants.
+We anticipate that collaborations, which provide us with research funding and potential milestone payments and royalties, and grant funding will continue to be our primary sources of revenues for the next several years.